 We lease most of our stores under long-term leases that vary as to rental amounts, expiration dates, renewal options and other rental provisions.
-For additional information on the amount of our rental obligations for our leases, we refer you to the Note Leases on page 30 in our Annual Report to Stockholders for the fiscal year ended December 28, 2002.
+For additional information on the amount of our rental obligations for our leases, we refer you to the Note Leases on page 37 in our Annual Report to Stockholders for the fiscal year ended January 1, 2005.

-As of December 28, 2002, we owned approximately 2% of our 4,087 retail and specialty pharmacy drugstores.
-Net selling space for our retail and specialty pharmacy drugstores remained unchanged from prior year, at 31.5 million square feet as of December 28, 2002.
+As of January 1, 2005, we owned approximately 3% of our 5,375 retail and specialty pharmacy drugstores.
+Net selling space for our retail and specialty pharmacy drugstores increased 33.3% to 43.5 million square feet as of January 1, 2005 compared to 32.6 million square feet as of January 3, 2004.
+During 2004 we acquired 1,268 retail locations for which approximately 300 remodels have been completed as of January 1, 2005, and we plan to complete the remainder by July of 2005.
 Approximately half of our store base was opened or significantly remodeled within the last five years.

-We own four distribution centers located in Alabama, Rhode Island, South Carolina and Tennessee and lease five additional facilities located in, Indiana, New Jersey, Michigan, Pennsylvania and Virginia.
-The nine distribution centers total approximately 5,000,000 square feet as of December 28, 2002.
-A new distribution center is under construction in Texas, which is currently projected to open during 2004.
+We own five distribution centers located in Alabama, Rhode Island, South Carolina, Tennessee and Texas and lease eight additional facilities located in Florida, Indiana, New Jersey, Michigan, Pennsylvania, Texas and Virginia.
+The thirteen distribution centers total approximately 8,175,000 square feet as of January 1, 2005.
+During 2004, we began operating our newest distribution center in Ennis, Texas, which utilizes state of the art storage and retrieval systems and is the first of its kind in North America.

 We own our corporate headquarters building located in Woonsocket, Rhode Island, which contains approximately 568,000 square feet.
 We lease approximately 110,000 square feet of additional office space in Rhode Island.
-We also lease approximately 120,000 square feet in two mail order service facilities located in Fairfield, Ohio and Pittsburgh, Pennsylvania.
+We also lease approximately 97,000 square feet in two mail order service facilities located in Florida and Pennsylvania.
+In addition, we own one mail order facility located in Pennsylvania, which contains approximately 80,000 square feet.

-In connection with certain business dispositions completed between 1991 and 1997, we continue to guarantee lease obligations for approximately 875 former stores.
+In connection with certain business dispositions completed between 1991 and 1997, we continue to guarantee lease obligations for approximately 525 former stores.
 We are indemnified for these guarantee obligations by the respective purchasers.
 These guarantees generally remain in effect for the initial lease term and any extension thereof pursuant to a renewal option provided for in the lease prior to the time of the disposition.
-For additional information, we refer you to the Note Commitments & Contingencies on page 35 in our Annual Report to

-Stockholders for the fiscal year ended December 28, 2002.
+For additional information, we refer you to the Note Commitments & Contingencies on page 42 in our Annual Report to Stockholders for the fiscal year ended January 1, 2005.